Hot Stock to Track: Amaero Intl Ltd (ASX:3DA.AX)

 Amaero Intl Ltd (ASX:3DA.AX) Stock Price Movement in past 50 Days period and 52-Week period

-Amaero Intl Ltd stock demonstrated 12-month low at $0 -39.39% and unveiled a 12-month high of $0 +384.85%.
+Amaero Intl Ltd stock demonstrated 12-month low at AUD$0 -57.14% and unveiled a 12-month high of AUD$0 +242.86%.
 Prices of commodities, securities and stocks fluctuate frequently, recording highest and lowest figures at different points of time in the market.
 A figure recorded as the highest/lowest price of the security, bond or stock over the period of past 52 weeks is generally referred to as its 52-week high/ low.
 It is an important parameter for investors (as they compare the current trading price of the stocks and bonds to the highest/lowest prices they have reached in the past 52 weeks) in making investment decisions.
 It also plays an important role in determination of the predicted future prices of the stock.

 Amaero Intl Ltd (ASX:3DA.AX) Stock Past Performance